 The Maryland All-Payer Model agreement affords the State the ability to innovate by developing alternative methods of rate determination.
 During the first six months of the Maryland All-Payer Model, the HSCRC developed the global budget revenue (GBR) reimbursement model and engaged all hospitals not already under a total patient revenue (TPR) agreement in GBR.
-As of April 2017, 100 percent of Maryland regulated hospital revenues are contained within GBR agreements.
-In addition to regulated acute hospital revenue under global budgets, the HSCRC sets the rates of non-governmental payers and purchasers for psychiatric hospitals and Mount Washington Pediatric Hospital.
+As of CY 2016, 98 percent of Maryland regulated hospital revenues are contained within GBR agreements.
+The two percent of non-GBR revenue accounts for drug costs which are funded based on volume.
+19 In addition to regulated acute hospital revenue under global budgets, the HSCRC sets the rates of non-governmental payers and purchasers for psychiatric hospitals and Mount Washington Pediatric Hospital.